metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 ## Jets @ Jaguars

 Jacksonville roasted the Jets with an inside run against an 8-man box.
 Not a good sign for New York.

+Jaguars soft zone defense not doing much of anything.

+Jets smartly using quick plays on offense to matriculate the ball downfield.

+***

+## Dolphins @ Steelers

+Miami willing to gamble.
+The defense tried a jailbreak blitz on a 3rd-and-20 in order to push the Steelers out of field goal range.
+Instead, Mason Rudolph was able to hit a short crosser for a long-developing 45-yard touchdown.